Built by Metorial, the integration platform for agentic AI.

 • description (optional): Updated description in Markdown

-• priority (optional): Updated priority
+• priority (optional): Priority level (0-4)

-• parentId (optional): Updated parent issue
+• parentId (optional): Parent issue ID

 • estimate (optional): Numerical estimate value